 Brushing teeth is important for keeping teeth clean, as well as preventing tooth decay, bad breath and gum disease.
 But teenagers don’t always brush their teeth, and there could be many reasons for this.
-For example, your child might not understand the importance of brushing teeth or he might just forget to do it.
+For example, your child might not understand the importance of brushing teeth, or your child might just forget to do it.

-Try to look out for signs that your child isn’t brushing her teeth – for example, her toothbrush hasn’t been used, her teeth might not look clean, or you might notice gum disease or bad breath.
+Try to look out for signs that your child isn’t brushing their teeth – for example, their toothbrush hasn’t been used, their teeth might not look clean, or you might notice gum disease or bad breath.

-You can encourage your child to brush his teeth twice a day.
+You can encourage your child to brush their teeth twice a day.
 Talking about why it’s good to brush your teeth could be a good place to start.

 In case your child needs reminding, here are the basic steps for brushing teeth:

 - Use a pea-sized amount of adult fluoride toothpaste.